 It is so frustrating when our children don’t listen to us.
 It can lead to yelling, ineffective time-outs, and an unhappy parent and child.
-But it’s important to remember that when your toddler doesn’t listen, it’s not because they’re a bad child, they’re just a child who needs to be taught to listen.
-So how do you teach someone to listen, especially when they’re an independent, strong-willed toddler?
-Well, keep reading because I’ve got all be best tips for you.
+But it’s important to remember that when your child doesn’t listen, it’s not because they’re a bad child, they’re just a child who learning.
+So how do you teach someone to listen, especially when they’re independent, and strong-willed?
+Well, keep reading because I’ve got all the best tips for you.

--Get Down On Their Level: Getting down on their level and making eye contact with them, let’s you know you have their attention.
+-Use Friendly Eye Contact And A Loving Touch: Getting on their level and making eye contact with them, let’s you know you have their attention.
 When you yell from across the room, it’s easy for them to tune you out, but when you’re physically down on their level, face-to-face with your child, they listen much better.
+You can also add in a loving touch, like a hand on their shoulder or back, to further connect and engage with your child when speaking to them.

--Give A Direction Not A Question: We often use a question format to tell our child to do something.
+-Give A Directive Not A Question: We often use a question format to tell our child to do something.
 Example, “Will you please pick up the toy you dropped on the floor?”
 When we ask it as a question, our children think they have the option to say no, and when they say no, we view it as them being defiant and not listening.
 But we were the ones who asked it as a question making them think they could say no. Instead, only ask it as a question, if “no” really is an acceptable answer.
-If “no” is not an acceptable answer, give it as a direction.
+If “no” is not an acceptable answer, give it as a directive.
 Example, “Pick up the toy you dropped on the floor please.”
+And always be sure to say it in a calm, kind tone.

--Tell Your Toddler What You Want Them To Do, Not What You Don’t Want Them To Do: Example, if your toddler struggles with hitting, say “hands off” instead of “don’t hit”.
+-Tell Your Child What You Want Them To Do, Not What You Don’t Want Them To Do: Example, if your child struggles with hitting, say “hands off” instead of “don’t hit”.
 It’s such a simple change of wording but makes a huge difference!
-When you say “don’t hit”, all your child hears is “hit” so they hit.
+When you say “don’t hit”, your child might only hear is “hit” so they hit.
+It also requires them to process more information: not only do they have to process what you told them, “don’t hit”, but they also have to process what they’re supposed to do instead.
+That can be asking a lot of a child, especially if your child is younger.
 But when you say “hands off” they know the behavior they’re expected to do.

--Offer Choices: Give your toddler some power and control over their life by offering them choices, choices that you’re ok with.
+-Offer Choices: Give your child some power and control over their life by offering them choices, choices that you’re ok with.
 Example; “It’s bedtime.
 Would you like to walk into your room by yourself or would you like me to carry you in?”
-Or “You have a poopy diaper.
-Would you like to lay on the changing table to get your diaper changed or on the floor?”
-When children feel like they have some sort of say in their life, they are much more likely to comply.
+Or “It’s time to do chores.
+Would you like to fold laundry or sweep the floor?”
+When children feel like they have some sort of say in their life, they are much more likely to cooperate.
 And it’s also great practice for all the choices they’ll have to make when they’re adults.

 -Let Them Know The Consequences: Clearly state the logical consequence that will follow if they choose not to listen.
 Example: “You need to take the marker out of your mouth.
 If you choose to put that marker in your mouth, then you will be all done coloring.”
 Another example: If your child tries to run off when in a parking lot, say something like “Running in a parking lot is not safe.
 A car could hit you.
 It’s my job to keep you safe, so if you choose to try to run, I will carry you.”
 Notice how I said “if you choose…” Using the word “choose” makes them responsible for their own actions, consequences, and rewards.